aosabook/500lines/contingent/chapter.rst

 served when we were constructing consequences graphs by hand, but unfortunately computers are not terribly intuitive, so we will need to be more precise about what we want.

 What are the steps required to produce output from sources?
 How are these steps defined and executed?
 And how can Contingent know the connections between them?

 In Contingent, build tasks are modeled as functions plus arguments.
-The functions define actions that the particular project understands how to perform.
+The functions define actions that a particular project understands how to perform.
 The arguments provide
 the specifics: *which* source document should be read,